 Responsible Community @ Columbia (RC@C)

 When students arrive on campus for the new student orientation program they will take part in our Responsible Community @ Columbia program.
-This peer-facilitated session allows for an honest dialogue about alcohol and other drugs while establishing social norms and supporting a community of smart, safe, and responsible decision-making.
+This session, facilitated by the Alice!
+Peer Leaders, allows for an honest dialogue about alcohol and other drugs while establishing social norms and supporting a community of smart, safe, and responsible decision-making.

 Specifically, the session aims to: